KGOP

 Is there a cost?

-Can I write-in?
+Can I write in?

-Ready to Step Up?
+Ready to File?

 Kalamazoo County has seats available in most precincts.
 Your voice matters!